bartek1234321/php-article-extractor/README.md

 ./vendor/phpunit/phpunit/phpunit
 ```

-Note: You may need to set the environment variable `DETECT_LANGUAGE_KEY` with your [Detect Language](http://detectlanguage.com/) key in order for language detection to work properly.
+> Note: Please set the environment variable `DETECT_LANGUAGE_KEY` with your [Detect Language](http://detectlanguage.com/) key in order for language detection to work properly.